taichi-dev/taichi/docs/overview.rst

    to do so.

 4. It's relatively hard to visualize the results in GUI.
-You will have to make a bridge to your native GUI system before start to debug the program so that you could debug with it.
+You will have to make a bridge to your native GUI system before starting the debugging process.

 5. It's very hard to optimize data structures for sparse computation accessing tensors / fields with plain indices.
 It would be great if we could decouple